Loading...

 Common Causes of Chronic Kidney Disease

-• Glomerulonephritis: This is inflammation of the kidney's filtration unit, the glomerulus, which can contribute to the development of CKD.
+This is inflammation of the kidney's filtration unit, the glomerulus.
+It can contribute to the development of CKD.

-• Membranous nephropathy.
-This is a disorder where your body’s immune system attacks the waste-filtering membranes in your kidney.
+This is a disorder where your body’s immune system attacks the waste-filtering membranes in your kidneys.

-• Vesicoureteral reflux: A condition in which urine flows backwards back up through the ureters to the kidneys.
+A condition in which urine flows backward up through the ureters to the kidneys.

-• Lupus and other immune system diseases that cause kidney problems.
+Lupus and other immune system diseases also cause kidney problems.

 Signs and Symptoms Of Chronic Kidney Disease